17cupsofcoffee/tetra/README.md

 ## Status

-Tetra is no longer being actively developed, as of January 2022.
-Bug fixes and dependency updates may still happen from time to time, but no new features are planned.
-Feature PRs may be accepted, as long as they do not come with a large maintainence burden - please open an issue/discussion thread if you're thinking about making any large changes!

-For more information, see [this blog post](https://www.seventeencups.net/posts/three-years-of-tetra/).
+Tetra is being passively maintained, [as of January 2022](https://www.seventeencups.net/posts/three-years-of-tetra/).

+No new features are planned, but occasional bugfix updates may still be released from time to time.
+PRs may be accepted if they don't have a large maintainence burden.

+If you're looking for a similar framework that's more actively developed, try [macroquad](https://github.com/not-fl3/macroquad) or [GGEZ](https://github.com/ggez/ggez/).
+Alternatively, you can try [nova](https://github.com/17cupsofcoffee/nova), my spiritual successor to this library (much smaller scope, still very experimental).

 ## Features